knspar/panoptic/README.md

 ---
-## The Perils of Microservices: When Decentralization Becomes a Double-Edged Sword
+## When Decentralization Becomes a Double-Edged Sword

 Microservices, while promising agility and scalability, often introduce a unique set of complexities that can exacerbate existing software development challenges.
 The allure of breaking down monolithic applications into smaller, independent services can be strong, especially when grappling with issues like tight coupling, poor testability, and cumbersome deployments.
 However, many organizations mistakenly believe that this architectural shift is a magic bullet, failing to recognize that distributing an application across a network introduces its own array of complications.

 The fundamental truth is that if you struggle to build a robust single-process application, adding a network layer will only intensify your problems.
 The inherent flaws of a monolithic system—such as a lack of clear separation of concerns or inadequate testing—don't disappear with microservices; they merely become fragmented and magnified across the network.
 This fragmentation complicates debugging, inflates operational overhead, and makes monitoring efforts significantly more difficult.
 Microservices, far from being a silver bullet, demand rigorous architectural and development discipline to truly be effective.

 ---
-### Visibility and Configuration: Key Obstacles in Microservices
+### Key Obstacles in Microservices

 One of the most significant hurdles in microservices development is the **lack of visibility in inter-container communication**.
 This obscurity can easily hide underlying misconfigurations or bugs, making troubleshooting a nightmare.
 While ideally all traffic between containers would be logged for transparency, this is often impractical, especially when dealing with live issues that demand immediate insight.
 Continuously collecting all traffic data can also lead to an overwhelming volume of logs, making it nearly impossible to extract meaningful information.
 Developers desperately need the ability to selectively log detailed traffic for limited time intervals, allowing them to capture crucial diagnostic data without being inundated.